redux-offline/redux-offline/README.md

 }
 ```

-That said, you'll probably want to [use your own method](#todo) - it can be anything, as long as it returns a Promise.
+That said, you'll probably want to [use your own method](#change-how-network-requests-are-made) - it can be anything, as long as it returns a Promise.

 ### Is this thing even on?

 A library that aims to support offline usage, it would be useful to know whether or not the device is online or offline.
 Unfortunately, network availability is not a binary "Yes" or "No": It can also be "Yes, but not really".
-The network receiver on your mobile device may report connectivity, but if you can't reach the remote server, are we really connnected?
+The network receiver on your mobile device may report connectivity, but if you can't reach the remote server, are we really connected?

 Redux Offline uses the browser [Network Information APIs](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) and React Native [NetInfo](https://facebook.github.io/react-native/docs/netinfo.html) to be notified when the device *thinks* it's online to orchestrate synchronisation and retries.
 The current reported online state is stored in your store state as boolean `state.offline.online` and can be used to display a network indicator in your app, if desired.

 Sometimes, it's more reliable to check network connectivity by actually making sure you can exchange data with a remote server by periodically making a HEAD request, or keeping an open WebSocket connection with a heartbeat.
-This, too, [can be configured](#todo).
+This, too, [can be configured](#change-how-network-status-is-detected).

 ### Giving up is hard to do